plengauer/opentelemetry-bash/README.md

 # create a default span for the command and collect all output to stderr as logs
 # the span will contain all the information about the command, including the code location in the script, and error information
-# every line written to stderr will be collected as a log
+# every line written to stderr will be collected as logs
 otel_observe echo "hello world"

 # create a manual span for the job with a custom attribute